 The East Side slice of North Ave. between the bridge and Oakland Ave. has seen plenty of action in recent years, with new UWM student housing and the new Asian Fusion joining such stalwarts as RC’s and an always-hopping McDonald’s.
 And yet one of the area’s most prominent buildings, 1504 E. North Ave., is constantly on the outs.
 Currently an Asian-American restaurant called Buddha Lounge, the space has been populated by numerous businesses over the years: Glass Nickel Pizza, La Piazza, Clutch, and the Node Cafe.
 (Check out this 2003 OnMilwaukee preview of Node, which touts the coffee shop’s $4/hr Internet access and smoker friendliness.
 Ah, memories.)
 Here’s hoping the space can overcome its unstable (and sometimes deadly) past.

 UPDATE: The curse continues.
-Buddha Lounge called it quits last April.
+Buddha Lounge called it quits in April 2019.

 6. 2535 S. Kinnickinnic Ave. (most recently Down & Over Pub)